 "Part of the reason for being involved in BEE Midtown is to be able to share this activity with other companies to encourage them to do it as well.".View Video

 Chair of BEE Midtown and chief economist at engineering firm Arup, Alexander Jan shines a light on sustainability – and how important it is for business growth.
 Many businesses in the district are already sustainability champions.

 "Midtown’s businesses are in a great position to use their influence to help drive changes through the supply chain and help smaller companies to deliver on the SDGs".View Video

 The built environment contributes about 40% of the UK's total carbon footprint, mostly from the energy used inside.
 BDP director Graham McClements looks at the role that architects and planners can play in building sustainable cities.
 He talks about designing buildings and urban spaces that are demonstrably sustainable, with efficient use of materials and energy, and by creating green spaces, sustainability can be achieved in different ways.

 "We can also drive business growth if we can add social value, and if we can be seen to be good neighbours… Districts can sustain success if they can create an identity and a purpose".View Video

 Zetter Group's Mark Sainsbury urges businesses to look locally for supplies, reuse and recycle – and make a difference globally.

 "Business as usual is just not an option”, he says.
 “Consumers are demanding higher levels of traceability, accountability and responsibility in the brands that they are buying and the hotels in which they stay".View Video

-EPISODE 2: The second podcast of the Midtown Big Ideas Exchange programme looks at the topic of Reduced Inequalities.
+EPISODE 3: The third podcast of the Midtown Big Ideas Exchange programme looks at the topic of Creativity and Sustainability.